megaNour/shout/README.md

     ,                                 :         :
                          v0.1.0

-Multi-modal logger taking switches log level and colors in a single OPT_STRING.
+Multi-modal logger with switches log level in a single OPT_STRING.

 Philosophy:
   - No background process